 Then, I’ll tell my daughter she should expect much more from her lovers as well has her bosses.

 Having recently crossed that ephemeral line where I can no longer say I’m in my mid-forties I’m beginning to think about my body.
-Its not that I’m suddenly losing my capacity, but I’m conscious that the window of physical potential is getting smaller, so its time to look after what I’ve got.
+It is not that I’m suddenly losing my capacity, but I’m conscious that the window of physical potential is getting smaller, so it is time to look after what I’ve got.

 Thus, I’ve taken up Yoga.

 Last spring the first twinges of plantar fasciitis sent me to the running store to get proper shoes and the yoga studio in search of disciplined stretching.